-Our beliefs can impact people around us too.
+Your beliefs can impact people around you too.

 But there is a way out of that trap.

-When we find ourselves being intimidated by others who may have doubts about our abilities, we need to be aware of the fact that their doubts are not what is inhibiting us at all.
-Their doubts are only triggering the stories of inadequacy we have about ourselves – and that is what gets in the way of our ability to do any given task.
-When we begin to pay attention to what it is we are believing, we can question the validity of our assumptions and take steps to disengage ourselves from beliefs that keep us reigned in.
+If you find yourself intimidated by others who may have doubts about your abilities, you need to be aware of the fact that their doubts are not what is inhibiting you at all.
+Their doubts are only triggering the stories of inadequacy you may (even unknowingly) have about yourself – and that is what gets in the way of your ability to do any given task.

-The key is not to simply get rid of our assumptions.
+The key is not to simply get rid of your assumptions.

 Action follows thought.

-Our doubts are like the walls of a box that keep us from seeing and acting on the array of possibilities all around us.
-The truth about who we are and what we are capable of dissolves those walls and allows us to bust out of our boxes so that we can experience life as it is truly meant to be lived – unencumbered, limitless, and free.
+Your doubts are like the walls of a box that keep you from seeing and acting on the array of possibilities all around you.
+The truth about who you are and what you are capable of dissolves those walls and allows you to bust out of your box so that you can experience life as it is truly meant to be lived – unencumbered, limitless, and free.